 Any time you’re applying for any kind of loan, a credit score is going to be an important part of the application process.

 However, having good credit is less important for FHA loans than it is for more conventional loans.
-In Missouri, most lenders only require a middle credit score of 580 for an FHA mortgage but require at least 700 for a conventional mortgage.
+In Missouri, most lenders only require a middle credit score of 580 for an FHA mortgage.
+Conventional mortgages seek for about 650-700 points score.

-However, this credit limit is not actually set by the federal government, which only requires a credit score of at least 500.
+However, the Federal government did not just set this credit limit of at least 500.
 If you do some research you may find FHA-partnered moneylenders that will accept credit scores lower than the average.

 Also, some lenders in the state of Missouri may allow “additional forms of credit” to take the place of a standard FICO credit score.